-The design of research studies often requires a balance to be struck between what is ethically and pragmatically acceptable and what is scientifically ideal.
-1-3 Qualitative research has a potential role to inform this balance, particularly in challenging settings where some trials might otherwise be regarded as being too problematic to conduct.
-For example, in paediatric settings there are relatively few clinical trials to inform the development of emergency care interventions to save the lives of children.4 Paediatric accident and emergency care trials are fraught with ethical and practical difficulties.
-Freely-given informed consent of a patient before any research procedures are implemented is a key principle of good clinical practice to protect patient rights, safety and wellbeing.
-67 The process of informed consent requires an exchange of information with 'ample time and opportunity to inquire about details of the trial and decide whether or not to participate in the trial'.
-This information exchange is often impossible in the emergency care setting, where seeking prospective consent would delay the administration of time-critical interventions.
+ethically and pragmatically acceptable and what is scientifically ideal.
+1-3 Qualitative research has a potential role to inform this balance, particularly in challenging settings where some trials might otherwise regarded as being too problematic conduct.
+For example, in paediatric settings, there are relatively few clinical trials to inform the development of emergency care interventions to save the lives of children.4 Paediatric accident and emergency care trials are fraught with ethical and practical difficulties.5 Freely given informed consent of a patient before any research procedures are implemented is a key principle of good clinical practice to protect patient rights, safety and well-being.6 7 The process of informed consent requires an exchange of information with 'ample time and opportunity to inquire about details of the trial and decide whether or not to participate in the trial'.8 This information exchange is often impossible in the emergency care setting, where seeking prospective consent would delay the administration of time-critical interventions.
 Moreover, the delays needed to fulfil requirements for informed consent may reduce the effect of any interventions.
 As children (<16 years) cannot legally provide consent for a trial of investigational medicinal products, informed consent in this setting refers to the 'proxy' consent that is sought from parents or legal guardians.
-Even when interventions in the emergency setting are not so timecritical there are ethical concerns about the quality of parental informed consent, as their capacity to understand trial information is likely to be compromised by the stressful situation.
-4 10 In 2008, UK legislation was amended to address such issues by enabling consent to be deferred in children's clinical trials11 when the following conditions are met: (i) treatment is required urgently; (ii) urgent action is required for the purposes of the trial; (iii) it is not reasonably practicable to obtain consent prospectively; and (iv) an ethics committee has given approval to the procedure under which the action is taken.
+Even when interventions in the emergency setting are not so time-critical, there are ethical concerns about the quality of parental informed consent, as their capacity to understand trial information is likely to be compromised by the stressful situation.
+4 10 In 2008, UK legislation was amended to address such issues by enabling consent to be deferred in children's clinical trials11 when the following conditions are met: (1) treatment is required urgently; (2) urgent action is required for the purposes of the trial; (3) it is not reasonably practicable to obtain consent prospectively and (4) an ethics committee has given approval to the procedure under which the action is taken.
 Consent for the child's participation in the trial can therefore be sought from parents or legal guardians after his/her enrolment and the administration of trial interventions.
-In this situation consent is being sought for the child to continue in the trial and for his/her data to be retained and included in the analyses. ^{11 12}
+In this situation, consent is being sought for the child to continue in the trial and for his/her data to be retained and included in the analyses.
+11 12